 Co-trustees and professional trustees could be an option

-You may be in a situation where there is no one person that you absolutely trust to provide guidance and financial oversight for your vulnerable loved one.
+You may be in a situation where there is no one person that you absolutely trust to provide guidance and financial oversight for your estate plan.
 In such a scenario, naming two people as co-trustees could be a good solution.
 The presence of a second trustee can limit the possibility of one person abusing their role or misusing resources.

 A professional trustee could also be an option if you don’t have family members or others you trust to assume that role.
 Professional fiduciaries can provide more than a single lifetime of support, which is another reason they can be a good option.